On the (in)finiteness of the image of Reshetikhin-Turaev representations: Abstract

 \section{Abstract}

-We state a simple criterion to prove the infiniteness of the image of \RT representations of the mapping class groups of surfaces at odd prime levels.
-We use it to study some of the \RT representations associated to the one-holed torus and derive an alternative proof of the results of \cite{Fu99}.
+We state a simple criterion to prove the infiniteness of the image of \RT irreducible representations of the mapping class groups of surfaces.
+We use it to study some of the \RT representations associated to the tori with one and two punctures and derive an alternative proof of the results of \cite{Fu99}.